-Certain disinfectant products can effectively reduce germs in our homes and surroundings that can make us sick.
-However, it’s important that consumers know how to use these products safely, to prevent accidental poisonings and other serious injuries.
+Disinfectant products can effectively reduce germs that can make us sick.
+However, it’s important to know how to use these products safely to prevent accidental poisonings and other serious injuries.

 Tips for Using Disinfectant Products Safely

-Before using a disinfectant product read the instructions for guidance on how to use the product correctly.
-For example, although it can seem logical to assume a product formulated to disinfect surfaces can also be used to wash food, in some cases, doing so can lead to accidental poisoning.
+Before using a disinfectant or antimicrobial product read the instructions for guidance on how to use the product correctly.
+Although it can seem logical to assume a product formulated to disinfect surfaces can also be used to wash food, in many cases, doing so can lead to accidental poisoning.

 - Always read and follow the label instructions on all your disinfectant products.